ViolettaAntonova/citibike/README.md

 ![plot](Images/map.png)

 # Conclusion
 In conclusion, my analysis represents an overview of trends and patterns for Citi Bike users for a specific time period.
-With created interactive dashoards and visualisations were highlighted trends in user type, foud trip patterns and extracted insights.
+With created interactive dashoards and visualisations were highlighted trends in user type, found trip patterns and extracted insights.